Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Introduction

 \section{Introduction}

-Surface water waves have been studied at length and relevant reduced equations and their approximate solutions have been obtained for numerous physical contexts (see, for example, \citet{W74, AB81, D89, J97, MKD15, TKCO16, HFMS21, CHP24, MTK25} and the references therein).
+waves have been studied at length and relevant reduced equations and their approximate solutions have been {\crr considered and tested} for numerous contexts (see, for example, \citet{W74, AB81, D89, J97, MKD15, TKCO16, KLPS18, HFMS21, CHP24, MTK25} and the references therein).
 The most well known model is the Korteweg--de Vries (KdV) equation given by

 where $\eta$ is the wave amplitude, $T = \epsilon t$ is a slow time variable given the small amplitude parameter $\epsilon$, $\xi = x - c_0 t$ is a fast spacial variable in a coordinate frame moving with the linear long wave speed $c_0$, and $\alpha$, $\beta$ are some context dependent coefficients.
 In this study of right-propagating surface water waves the non-dimensional speed $c_0 = 1$.
-The fundamental balance between nonlinearity and dispersion allows the KdV equation to accurately describe many solutions, including solitons and dispersive shock waves (DSW).
-This equation is not constrained to surface water waves, it has been used in many different physical contexts such as, for example, internal waves \citep{OS80}, waves with a shear flow \citep{G05}, waves over bottom topography \citep{J73}, and waves in solids \citep{KS08} to name but a few.
-It is well known that the KdV equation possesses an infinite number of conservation laws and the initial value problem given with Cauchy data can be solved analytically with the Inverse Scattering Transform (IST) \citep{GGKM67,GGKM74}.
+The fundamental balance between nonlinearity and dispersion allows the KdV equation to accurately describe many solutions, including solitons and {\crr dispersive shock waves}.
+This equation is not constrained to surface water waves, it has been used {\crr with the necessary adjustments} in many different physical contexts such as, for example, internal waves \citep{OS80}, waves with a shear flow \citep{G05}, waves over bottom topography \citep{J73}, and waves in solids \citep{KS08} to name but a few.
+It is well known that the KdV equation possesses an infinite number of conservation laws and the initial value problem given {\crr suitable} Cauchy data can be solved analytically by the Inverse Scattering Transform (IST) \citep{GGKM67, GGKM74}.

 However, despite this universality the KdV equation is valid in the asymptotic limit as the small amplitude parameter $\epsilon \rightarrow 0$ describing weakly nonlinear, weakly dispersive waves.
 As $\epsilon$ increases the physical wave amplitude increases, so too the nonlinearity, and the accuracy of the KdV equation deteriorates.
-The KdV equation also struggles to accurately describe linear wave trains due to being a long-wave model, i.e. only possessing leading order dispersion accuracy.
-It is therefore natural to include the second order of the asymptotic expansion used in the derivation to extend the region of validity to moderately nonlinear waves.
+The KdV equation also struggles to accurately describe {\crr dispersive} wave trains due to being a long wave model, i.e. only possessing leading order dispersion accuracy.
+It is therefore natural to include the second order of the asymptotic expansion used in the derivation to extend the region of validity to moderately nonlinear {\crr dispersive} waves.
 Doing so yields the extended KdV (eKdV) equation written as